dmcgits/dmcgits.github.io/mds/GPR103/week12_notes.md

 * Unity official: optimization garbage collection
   - https://unity3d.com/learn/tutorials/topics/performance-optimization/optimizing-garbage-collection-unity-games

+___

+## Chat

+Assessments marked, assessments incoming.
+Topics for today etc.

 ## Multi argument events!

+Good news!
+During assessment marking I realised I was wrong about multiple arguments to our static events using `Action<>` and `delegate`!
+Luckily Gian looked into it harder, and I'll be updating the old course resources and my notes to show there are multiple overrides of Action.

-Good news, the course notes were wrong about multiple arguments to Action<>/delegate events!
-Turns out there are multiple overrides of Action: Action<T>, Action<T1,T2> and so on up to 16.
+You can specify argument counts with Action<T>, Action<T1,T2> and so on up to 16!

 [Microsoft docs for System.Action variants](https://docs.microsoft.com/en-us/dotnet/api/system.action-2?view=netframework-4.8)

+### Example of Action with 2 arguments

-Here's my inspector, setting two variables:
+Here's my inspector showing 2 arguments.

 ![PrevNext Item Inspector](assets/week12/prevNext_dropdowns_inspector.png)

 Here's the code to pass them in an event

-#### In PrevNextItemOnClick.cs
+#### PrevNextItemOnClick.cs partial

 ```cs
 public class PrevNextItemOnClick : MonoBehaviour